SimplexCC/sell-docs/source/includes/reference/_poid-check-get-status.md

 ## Parameters ##

-> Example: Simplex querying you for the status of a proof-of-identity check:
+> Example: Simplex querying you for the status of a poid-check:

 ```json
 {